• Skip to primary navigation

 Instructions:

-• Preheat the oven to 350 degrees and line two baking sheets with silicone baking mats.
+• Preheat the oven to 350 degrees and line two baking sheets with silicone baking mats or parchment paper.
 Set aside.

 • In a medium-sized bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set aside.

-• In the bowl of an electric stand mixer using the paddle attachment, cream together the butter, sugar, and brown sugar on medium-high speed until fully combined and creamy (about 1-2 minutes).
-Add the vanilla extract and the egg on low speed and mix until incorporated (about 30 seconds).
+• In the bowl of an electric stand mixer using the paddle attachment, cream together the butter, sugar, and brown sugar on medium-high speed until fully combined and creamy (about 3-4 minutes).
+Add the vanilla extract and the egg on medium speed and mix until incorporated (about 30 seconds).

 • Use a 1.5 tablespoon or #50 cookie scoop to scoop out the cookie dough onto the prepared baking pans.
 Bake for 9-11 minutes, or just until the edge of the cookies turn golden-brown.
 Allow the cookies to cool on the baking sheet for 10 minutes before transferring them over to a wire rack to finish cooling.